Qbandev/awssso/README.md

 We use several accounts/roles and we need to switch between accounts/roles, grab temporary session credentials and make sure they're the ones used.

-This script is a quick work around to have something functional to quickly switch between accounts/roles.
+This script is a quick work around to to quickly switch between accounts/roles.

 ## How it works

-Uses AWS CLI configuration files to trigger a SSO login session wit [aws-vault](https://github.com/99designs/aws-vault) tool and gives you an interactive command line interface to switch between the profile you want to use.
-It will then generate a temporary session token for the selected profile and export it to the environment variables.
+Uses AWS CLI configuration files to give you an interactive command line interface to switch between the profile you want to use.
+It will then trigger a SSO login session wit [aws-vault](https://github.com/99designs/aws-vault) tool and generate a temporary session token for the selected profile to be secure stored.
+Finally you can export the profile to the environment variables to use it.

 ## Prerequisites

-- python3

-- pip3
+- [python3](https://www.python.org/downloads/) and [pip](https://docs.python.org/3/installing/index.html)(already installed with python3)

 - [aws cli v2](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html)